List of From Dusk till Dawn characters: Richie Gecko

 Richie Gecko (Quentin Tarantino) is a deranged rapist and murderer who, along with his brother Seth, kidnaps a preacher and his two kids and flees for the safety of a remote nightclub in Mexico.
 Unluckily for Kate Fuller (daughter of the preacher), she is the prime priority of Richie's intentions.
 He suffers from schizophrenia.
 It also appears that he only rapes those he thinks that want to have sex, for example, when he sees Kate Fuller he imagines her asking him "Richie, would you do me a favor and eat my pussy for me... please?"
-Unfortunately for the Geckos, the nightclub is full of vampires; Richie is murdered by dancer vampire Santánico Pandemonium, who bites him on the neck.
+The Geckos later go to the nightclub which is full of vampires; Richie is murdered by dancer vampire Santánico Pandemonium, who bites him on the neck.
 Although it is believed he's dead, he comes back as a vampire.
 Seth is forced to kill him by jamming a pool cue into his chest.
 Richie briefly appears in a photo cameo in the black comedy Curdled.

 Jacob Fuller

 Jacob Fuller (Harvey Keitel) and his two children, Kate and Scott, have been kidnapped by outlaws Seth and Richie Gecko.
 The Geckos demand that the family sneak the convicts across the border and into Mexico using Jacob's RV.
-After doing this, the Geckos force the family to join them at the Titty Twister, where the place turns out to be inhibited by the vampires.
+After doing this, the Geckos force the family to join them at the Titty Twister, where the place turns out to be inhabited by the vampires.
 Jacob and his family are forced to team up with Seth in order to make it out alive.
-Jacob is bitten by "Sex Machine" but continues to help the others to battle the vampires until transforming.
-He was killed by Scott with his revolver, after he bit him.
+Jacob is bitten by Sex Machine but continues to help the others to battle the vampires until transforming.
+He then bites Scott before Scott kills him.

 Kate Fuller

 Kate Fuller (Juliette Lewis) is kidnapped, along with her father and brother, by the Gecko brothers.
 Immediately, Richie is smitten with her, albeit only with lustful intentions.
 When the vampires reveal themselves, Kate is quick to jump into action and help destroy the monstrosities.
 Apart from Seth Gecko, Kate is the only person to make it out of the Titty Twister alive.
-In the end, she is left with the camper (and money Seth gave her) after Seth refuses to let her go with him to El Rey.
+In the end, she is left with the camper (and money Seth gave her) after Seth refuses to take her with him to El Rey.

 Scott Fuller

 Scott Fuller (Ernest Liu) is kidnapped, along with his father and sister, by the Gecko brothers.
-He was bitten by his father Jacob, who had just transformed into a vampire.
-Scott managed to kill his undead father, but was then attacked by a group of vampires who proceeded to dismember him.
-He was killed by his sister Kate in an act of mercy, along with the vampires that were attacking him.
+When his father Jacob turns, Scott hesitates to kill him and is mobbed by ravenous vampires.
+Kate shoots him to end his suffering.